Talks to continue tomorrow in CUPE-Canadian Hearing Society labour dispute

-TORONTO, ONTAIRO--(Marketwired - March 29, 2017) - The Canadian Union of Public Employees (CUPE) Local 2073, representing 227 striking workers at the Canadian Hearing Society (CHS), will continue to meet with its employer Thursday in ongoing talks aimed at ending the strike that began March 6th.
+TORONTO, ONTARIO--(Marketwired - March 30, 2017) - The Canadian Union of Public Employees (CUPE) Local 2073, representing 227 striking workers at the Canadian Hearing Society (CHS), will continue to meet with its employer Friday in ongoing talks aimed at ending the strike that began March 6th.

 The parties have agreed to suspend public communications regarding the substance and process of negotiations, while bargaining continues.